Ultimate Toy Guide: 35 Best Toys for Preschool Children

 Two Types of Toys: One-and-Done vs. Open-Ended Play

-When it comes to selecting toys for children, it's important to consider the distinction between one-and-done toys and open-ended toys.
-Understanding these categories can greatly impact a child's play experience and overall development.
+When it comes to selecting toys for preschool children, it’s important to consider the distinction between one-and-done toys and open-ended toys.
+Understanding these categories can greatly impact a child’s play experience and overall development.

 One-and-Done Toys